Three Sticks Wines

 Tastings

 All visits to Three Sticks are by appointment only.
-The individually hosted tastings include one of recently released wines and another involving food and wine pairings in collaboration with chef Abri Chavira.
-Two seasonal offerings showcase single-vineyard Chardonnays, one with oysters (May–October), the other with caviar (November–March).
+The individually hosted tastings include one of recently released wines and another involving food and wine pairing.
+Two seasonal offerings showcase single-vineyard Chardonnays, one with oysters (from late spring to early fall), the other with caviar (from late fall to early winter).
 Some tastings take place outdoors in The Adobe’s garden or a tented lounge.
-You can also book a virtual tasting via Zoom.
+You can also book a virtual tasting via Zoom, and on weekends during harvest, hosts conduct tours of Durell Vineyard in all-terrain vehicles followed by a tasting and lunch under an oak-tree canopy.

 Why go: historic setting; top winemaker; famous vineyards.